mccarthy-m-g/michaelmccarthy/content/_index.md

 title: Michael McCarthy
 description: |
   Sit down, relax, and get to know me.

-  Please note, I'm still building this site so some things may not be functional yet.
 action_label: About Me &rarr;
 action_link: /about/
 action_type: text